Who Can Get Credit?

 - Traditional students who are admitted UNCONDITIONALLY can apply for transfer credit for SOCIAL WORK courses from a CSWE accredited program.

-- Advanced Standing students can also apply, but because they obtain credits for their first year of course work essentially when they are admitted to advanced standing, the number of credits we will consider is more limited and is generally not greater than two SOCIAL WORK courses from a CSWE accredited program.
+- Advance Standing students can also apply for transfer credit, but because they obtain credits for their first year of course work when they are admitted to the program, the number of credits we will consider is limited and is generally not greater than two SOCIAL WORK courses from a CSWE accredited program.

 - Students transferring from CSWE accredited MSW graduate programs can apply for credit for SOCIAL WORK courses completed.

-*If you are admitted on probation, you are not eligible for transfer credit regardless of earned grades.
+- If you are admitted on Academic Probation, you are NOT eligible for transfer credit regardless of earned grades.

-However, if you wish to request that your credits for field be considered, please submit your field evaluations (mid-year and final) to the Director of Internships and Student Services>.
+- Credit for hours in field is not typically granted to students who are not Advance Standing students.
+If you wish to request transfer credit for field, please submit your field evaluations (mid-term and final) to the Director of Internships and Student Services.

 What Courses Count?

 - You CAN obtain credit for SOCIAL WORK courses from CSWE accredited programs at the Bachelor’s IF you were a social work major.